Finland–Russia relations: Finnish NATO membership

-In the wake of the 24 February 2022 Russian invasion of Ukraine, support among the Finnish populace for NATO membership increased from below 30% to 60-70%.
+In the wake of the 24 February 2022 Russian invasion of Ukraine, support among the Finnish populace for NATO membership increased from below 30% to 60–70%.
 On 12 May 2022, Finnish President Niinistö and Finnish Prime Minister Sanna Marin announced that Finland would begin the process of applying for NATO membership.
 On 18 May 2022, Finland formally applied to join NATO, simultaneously with Sweden.
 Finland formally became a member of NATO on 4 April 2023 during a scheduled summit, finalizing the fastest accession process in the treaty's history.
+On 4 April 2023, the Russian Foreign Ministry reacted very strongly to Finland's accession to NATO, and the Ministry also announced that military measures would be taken at the highest level.